 Amazing view of fin dome from Arrowhead lake

-The next morning Lauren comes and tells me Doug is catching fish and I should get up.
+The next morning Lauren comes and tells me Doug was in posession of some Shimano Spinning Reels and was already catching fish and that I should get up.
 I hurried out of the tent and sure enough there stood Doug with his retractable fishing pole landing trout after trout.
 It seemed you could have just thrown a hook in the water and get a fish on.
 They were small but it was still fun.
 We caught a few and threw them back enjoying the beautiful scenery around us.

 We lazed around most of the morning taking our time to break down camp.
 On this day we had planned to hike up to the Sixty Lakes basin and take it easy.
 It was only about 4 miles from our current campsite so we were in no hurry.
 Eventually we got on the trail and headed up past beautiful Rae Lakes, stopping to take pictures and have some snacks along the way.